 Portrait

 Kathleen Ligocki is a serial CEO, an experienced board member and an advisor for growth companies.
 During her operating career from 2015 to 2019, Ms. Ligocki served as the CEO of Agility Fuel Solutions, a leader in sustainable clean energy storage and propulsion solutions for commercial vehicles around the world.
 From 2014 to 2015, she served as the Chief Executive Officer of Harvest Power, one of the leading organics management companies in North America with a mission to create a more sustainable future by transforming organic wastes into bioenergy and soil amendment products.
 From 2012 to 2014, she worked as an Operating Partner at Kleiner Perkins Caufield & Byers, one of Silicon Valley’s top venture capital providers.
 From 2010 to 2012, Ms. Ligocki served as Chief Executive Officer of Next Autoworks, an auto company with a unique low-cost business model.
 From 2008 to 2009, Ms. Ligocki served as Chief Executive Officer of GS Motors, a Mexico City based auto retailer owned by Grupo Salinas, a large Mexican conglomerate.
 From 2003 to 2007, she served as Chief Executive Officer of Tower Automotive, a Fortune 1000 global auto supplier.
 Ms. Ligocki also founded her own firm, Pine Lake Partners, a consultancy firm focused on start-ups and turnarounds.
 She has held executive positions at Ford and United Technologies, where she led operations in the Americas, Europe, Africa, the Middle East, and Russia.
 She started her career at General Motors in manufacturing leadership, sales and strategy/program management.

-Ms. Ligocki earned a BA with highest distinction from Indiana University Kokomo and holds an MBA from the Wharton School at the University of Pennsylvania where she was a GM fellow.
+Ms. Ligocki earned a BA degree with highest distinction from Indiana University Kokomo and holds an MBA from the Wharton School at the University of Pennsylvania where she was a GM fellow.
 She also has been awarded honorary doctorate degrees from Indiana University Kokomo, Central Michigan University, and Oakland University.

-In addition to Carpenter, she currently serves as an Independent Director on the public boards of Lear Corporation (Fortune 200 auto supplier) and PPG Industries (Fortune 500 coatings company) and as the Chair of the Board for Farmers Business Network, a venture capital-backed firm in the ag-tech sector.
-Ms. Ligocki is a board member at Indiana University Foundation and serves on the Advisory Board of Lime Rock New Energy, an investment fund focused on energy transition, and as an Operating Advisor for Assembly Ventures, an investment fund focused on new mobility technologies.
+Portrait